jessitron/lnl-play-sdm/README.md

 # @satellite-of-love/lnl-play-sdm

-In which Jess plays with an SDM, as usual
+In which Jess plays with an SDM, as usual.
+This one is trying to make NPM scripts consistent across categories of node apps.

 An [Atomist][atomist] software delivery machine
 (SDM) to host an Atomist Aspect.